chrisparnin/blog.ninlabs.com/ninlabs/src/content/blog/2025-01-27-two-hundred-dollar-tasks.md

 ![ai slop](/media/monkey/AI_monkey.jpg)

+In other contexts, such a programming, AI can excel in tasks, such as helping a programmer debug an exception, when given appropriate conversational cues, as demonstrated in research we recently published [Conversational Debugging with GitHub Copilot](https://www.microsoft.com/en-us/research/publication/lets-fix-this-together-conversational-debugging-with-github-copilot/).

 ## What AI can't do, yet

 We can also think of other professional services that are slightly more costly.
 Tasks that require more contextual and deep knowledge, good taste, and handling ambiguity.
 For example, create a landscape design: